digital-asset/dabl-react/README.md

 />
 ```

-3. `withToken`: Type or paste in a JWT token string directly in a form input, which is then passed back to the app as an `PartyToken` instance.
+3. `withToken`: Allow the user to type or paste in an encoded JWT token string directly in a form input, which is then passed back to your app as an instance of `PartyToken`.

 ```tsx
 // Enabling all three login methods